Order picking with Pick-to-Light without paper

-Pick-to-Light, consisting of compartment displays, belongs to the paperless order picking methods and supports the order picker with light during order picking.
-The picking quantity is displayed directly at the storage compartment and confirmed at the acknowledgement button.
+Pick to Light with compartment displays belongs to the paperless picking methods and supports the picker at the storage compartment with light during picking and removal of the items, products or components.
+The quantity from the picking list is displayed directly via the Pick-to-Light instruction at the picking compartment and confirmed at the acknowledgement button.

 - Controller (communication and power supply)